CLOSE

 Select materials for use based on strength, color, texture, balance, weight, size, malleability and other characteristics.

-Sketch or draw objects to be crafted.
+Create prototypes or models of objects to be crafted.

 Tasks are ranked by their AI resilience, with the most resilient tasks shown first.
 Core tasks are essential functions of this occupation, while supplemental tasks provide additional context.